gfranzini/tracer-manual/pos-tagging-lemmatisation-and-wordnets.md

 #### a _synonyms_ file...

 ...listing all dictionary entries for your particular language along with their synonyms.
 In other words, a thesaurus.
-You can extract these lists from WordNets.

-\textit{if} available for the language you are working with.
-While WordNets typically display this information as \textit{lemma  synonym1, synonyms2, synonym3, ...} \(one line per lemma\), TRACER requires a bidirectional two-column list, such as:
+You can extract these lists from WordNets if available for the language you are working with.
+While WordNets typically display this information as `lemma  synonym1, synonyms2, synonym3, ...` \(one line per lemma\), TRACER requires a bidirectional two-column list, such as:

 ![](/assets/syns-file.png)